PeriHub/PeriHub/docs/FAQ.md

 ### Is PeriHub open source?

-Yes, PeriHub is an open-source project released under [insert license here].
+Yes, PeriHub is an open-source project released under the [Apache 2.0 license](https://github.com/PeriHub/PeriHub/blob/main/LICENSES/Apache-2.0.txt).
 This means that the source code is freely available for anyone to use, modify, and distribute, subject to the terms of the license.

 ### How can I get started with PeriHub?

-To get started with PeriHub, simply visit our website [insert link here] and follow the instructions for downloading and installing the framework.
+To get started with PeriHub, simply visit our [getting started guide](https://perihub.github.io/PeriHub/GettingStarted.html) and follow the instructions for downloading and installing the framework.
 We also provide documentation and tutorials to help you get up to speed quickly.

 ### Can I contribute to the development of PeriHub?